bbauska/W3Cx-5of5/README.md

 &quot;global variable&quot;: it belongs to the &quot;global scope&quot;.
 So, the x
 variable here, can be used inside a function.</p>

-<p>The console.log inside f1... if I execute f1... will display the value
+<p>The console.log inside f1&#155; if I execute f1&#155; will display the value
 "1" because the variable here is &quot;global&quot;.
-If I've got another function... f2, that declares another variable y, and if I try to display this value from outside of the function, then it does not work...I've got an error: y is not defined.
+If I've got another function&#155; f2, that declares another variable y, and if I try to display this value from outside of the function, then it does not work&#155;I've got an error: y is not defined.
 So, you've got &quot;local variables&quot;, and &quot;global variables&quot;.
 In the case of local variables, when a variable has the same name as a global variable, then the most local one wins.</p>